Oblivion Access Festival: 2017-2019: Austin Terror Fest

 Austin bookers Dusty Brooks and Dorian Domi hosted the inaugural Austin Terror Fest, a showcase of metal acts, during the 2017 South by Southwest festival.
 This first incarnation of the annual festival was conceived as an offshoot of Northwest and Southwest Terror Fest, which Brooks had previously worked to organize.
 The 2018 and 2019 Austin Terror Fest took place in June rather than during South by Southwest.
 By the third year, the festival lineup incorporated a more diverse range of genres.

 2022-present: Oblivion Access Festival

 In January 2020, Brooks and Domi announced that their annual event had been renamed the Oblivion Access Festival.
-The first festival under the new name was scheduled for June 2020, but was postponed for two years due to the COVID-19 pandemic.
+The first festival under the new name was scheduled for June 2020, but was postponed for two years due to the COVID-19 pandemic in Texas.
 In May 2022, the first Oblivion Access Festival took place across multiple venues in downtown Austin.

 On March 28, 2024, festival organizers announced the cancelation of the year's edition of Oblivion Access, scheduled from June 13 to 16.
 The founders also canceled an Oxbow concert in Austin during November 2023 because of low ticket sales.